Stick-slip in a stack: how slip dissonance reveals aging: Numerical model

-All implementation details are identical to~\cite{deGeus2019}, and available in its supplementary material.
-Furthermore the entire implementation is open-source, see~\cite{FrictionQPotFEM} and its dependencies.
+\textit{Parameters.} All implementation details are identical to~\cite{deGeus2019}, and available in its supplementary material.
+Furthermore, the entire implementation is open-source, see~\cite{FrictionQPotFEM} and its dependencies.
 Compared to~\cite{deGeus2019} the only differences are: (1) The discretization, which now comprises $n$ frictional interfaces; see \cref{fig:SI:num:mesh}.
-(2) The boundary conditions are such that the position of the bottom nodes is fixed while the top nodes are completely free.
+(2) The boundary conditions are such that the position of the bottom nodes is fixed while the top nodes are free.
 The displacement of the right nodes is set equal to that of the left nodes corresponding to periodic boundary conditions in the horizontal direction.
-Finally, all elements that constitute to an elastic layer $i = 1, 2, \ldots, n$ are connected to a parabolic potential of curvature $K$ that has its minimum at the lever's position fixed to $\dot \gamma i h t$ as in the experiment.
+Finally, all elements that constitute to an elastic layer $i = 1, 2, \ldots, n$ are connected to a parabolic potential of curvature $K$ that has its minimum at a shear $\gamma(\tilde t) i h$ (with $\gamma(\tilde t)$ applied using an event-driven protocol as described in the main text, such that $\tilde t$ only schematically represent time).
 This potential is implemented as a force density and added to each node using the node's volume as a weight factor.
-We use $K = 10^{-3}$ for rigid driving, and $K = 10^{-6}$ for compliant driving.
+We use $K = 10^{-3}$ for stiff driving, and $K = 10^{-6}$ for compliant driving.
 (3) We use a bulk modulus that is $4.5$ times larger than the shear modulus, in accordance with PMMA (see~\cite{deGeus2019} for the definitions of the bulk and shear modulus).